isomerpages/pa-bukitcanberra/_volunteer-programmes/Caring for Our Community/National Kidney Foundation (NKF) Volunteer Programme at Dialysis Centre.md

 		<td>
 			<b>Programme Description:</b><br>
 			<br>
-			<b>(a) Befriending Sessions in Dialysis Centres</b><br>
+			<b>(a) Befriending Sessions at Dialysis Centres</b><br>
 Kidney failure patients have to undergo four-hour dialysis treatments thrice weekly.<br>
-			<br>Volunteers can help lighten the burden of their treatment by befriending them in the dialysis centre while they are undergoing dialysis. <br>
+			<br>Volunteers can help lighten the burden of their treatment by befriending them at the dialysis centres while they are undergoing dialysis. <br>
 			<br>Bring warmth to kidney failure patients and help brighten their days now!<br>
 <br><b>(b) Dialysis Centre Volunteer </b><br>
          To ensure that our patients continue to receive uninterrupted dialysis in a  safe environment, our frontline healthcare workers have to step up even  further to ensure the safety of our patients. <br><br>We are looking for volunteers to stand at the frontline alongside our nurses to safeguard our patients' well-being.
 Their role would include logistical support such as crowd control, patient card distribution, assisting patients at the weight scale, etc.<br>